-Backcountry has done all in their power to make it easier on their customers and help them out.
+Backcountry has done all in its power to make it easier for their customers and help them out.
 When buying Backcountry bikes, there are three methods which you can use to determine which size to get:

 Each bike’s frame geometry and measures are presented in neat size charts that you can find on each bike’s page.
 The chart includes measurements of all the tubes, angles, and distances on the bike.